Clare Crawley's Ex Benoît Beauséjour-Savard Says She'll Be the Best Bachelorette Ever

 Clare Crawley is taking a chance on finding love—on TV—again.
 After appearing on The Bachelor, Bachelor Paradise and Bachelor Winter Games, Clare was announced as the new star of The Bachelorette season 16.
 At 38 years old, she's one of the show's oldest stars.

 Clare famously walked away from Juan Pablo Galavis in his season of The Bachelor, but said yes to Benoît Beauséjour-Savard on the Bachelor Winter Games and the two were engaged to be married.
 Obviously, they didn't make it down the aisle, but Benoît is still wishing his ex-fiancé luck on her new journey.

-He took to Instagram to share his good wishes publicly after Clare was revealed as the new Bachelorette star during an appearance on Good Morning America.
+"Well, I received a call from the producer yesterday (Sunday) and they confirmed that Clare will be the next Bachelorette.
+It was a big news.
+All I want for her is to be happy [because] she deserves the best," Benoît told us.

+"She has always been so nice to me, even after the breakup.
+We talked on a regular basis and still care a lot about each other.
+I'm glad she got that chance at finding love because we both trust that process," Benoît, who is currently working with Hôtel Place d'Armes, told E!
+News.
+"She will be the best person to call out her men if they aren't there for her.
+I just don't want her to get hurt.
+I'm sure she will find her soulmate.
+She will be the best Bachelorette, I can tell you this."

 See it below.